-OCR (Optical Character Recognition) is the technology that reads text from a document image.
-For bank statements, that means identifying each transaction row — date, description, debit or credit amount, and running balance — and turning them into structured data you can edit, verify, and export to your accounting software.
-Documentric combines OCR with AI-powered table understanding, so it does not just read characters; it understands the layout of a bank statement and maps each value to the correct field.
+Bank statement OCR (Optical Character Recognition) is the technology that reads text from a document image and converts it into structured data.
+For bank statements, that means identifying each transaction row — date, description, debit or credit amount, and running balance — and turning them into editable records you can verify and export to your accounting software.
+Documentric combines OCR with AI-powered table understanding via LlamaParse, so it does not just read characters; it understands the layout of a bank statement and maps each value to the correct field.
+Unlike competitors that rely on rigid templates, our PDF data extractor adapts to any bank format automatically — no configuration required.

 A digital PDF is one you downloaded directly from your bank's online portal.
 It contains an invisible text layer — characters the computer can copy and paste.
 Extraction from digital PDFs is fast and nearly perfect.